 Many people report other benefits from their adjustments, including sleeping better, being calmer and more alert - so it is possible that the neurological effects of spinal adjustments go further still.

 Will is the principal Chiropractor at Launceston Chiropractic.
 After beginning his tertiary education studying a Science Degree at the University of Melbourne Will transferred to complete qualifications in Myotherapy (a type of physical therapy focused on the muscular system) and work in private practice in multi-disciplinary Chiropractic clinics before deciding to pursue the five year Chiropractic program at RMIT University.
 He graduated from the Chiropractic Masters program in 2009 with distinction and was fortunate to be given associate work at the two clinics in Melbourne where he had been working as a Myotherapist.
 In 2013 Will and his wife Mel, with their two young children Flynn and Gwen, decided to move to Launceston as they believed it would be the perfect place to raise a family.
-After five years working at a local clinic, Will had the opportunity to takeover Searle Chiropractic from Paul Searle who, after almost 40 years of practice, was keen to have someone continue his care for the Launceston community as he begins to wind down his practicing career.
+After five years working at a local clinic, Will had the opportunity to takeover Searle Chiropractic from Paul Searle who, after almost 40 years of practise, was keen to have someone continue his care for the Launceston community.

 Will provides evidence-informed chiropractic care for all ages, and particularly enjoys working with practitioners of other disciplines to find the right approach for each individual patient.
 Given his background in Myotherapy he also incorporates dry needling and soft tissue therapy and takes his time with patients in order to help educate them about their specific condition in order to help get better long term results.
 Will regularly pursues further studies and is currently involved in the FNOR (Functional Neuro-Orthopaedic Rehabilitation) program, aiding in the treatment of more complex musculo-skeletal syndromes.